SAP-samples/hana-ml-py-codejam/exercises/00-setup/setup-bas.md

 ![Ready to go!](img/setup0120.png)

-## 🤓 Now you are ready to use SAP Business Application Studio to go one-by-one through exercises!
+## 🤓 Now you are ready to use SAP Business Application Studio for the exercises.
+Wait for the rest of the group to get to that same point.
+The SAP CodeJam instructor will share the required database user and password details to everyone at the same time!

-### Engage, learn and enjoy!